PlatinumVox/Sai-Alawo/Alawo Complete.md

 ![[Data Hauling]]

 *[[Radio]]*
-This ancient form of communication is used for a wide range of communications between individuals, cities, space craft, and [[Dirigible]].
+This ancient form of communication is used for a wide range of communications between individuals, cities, and [[Dirigible]].

 # Chapter Seven
 ## Technology
 ##### **Computers**
-The development of computers had largely ended with the human empire, and since then it stagnated and even declined up until the Great War and are not non existent as a result of the discovery of the uses of relics.
+The development of computers had largely ended with the human empire, and since then it stagnated and even declined up until the
+Great War and are not non existent as a result of the discovery of the uses of relics.

 ##### **Relics**